So you’ve woken up at 3am, driven to the airport, parked your car, and boarded the plane.

 Unfortunately, we all know it’s never that simple.
 With all of the distractions on a flight combined with a lack of comfort, getting to sleep when you’re knackered isn’t as easy as it seems.

-That’s why we’ve picked five top tips for getting a bit of kip while you’re in the air.
+That’s why we’ve picked five top 5 for getting to sleep FAST while you’re flying.

 1. Pick the Right Seat